Mountain Karate’s style is traditional Okinawan Shorin Ryu.

-The Okinawan people traveled to China as diplomats, traders and fishermen.
-There they learned Chinese language, technology, culture and martial arts, especially the martial arts used in the coastal cities of Fujian Province.
-Among those arts the White Crane style was prominent.
-Its characteristic sinuous motion unifying the whole body and mind, were suited to increased vitality and vigorous self defense.
+The Okinawan people frequently traveled to China as diplomats, students, traders and fishermen.
+There they learned the martial arts of the coastal cities of Fujian Province.

 Beginner and intermediate kata: